CBS pulls ‘FBI’ season finale after Texas elementary mass shooting: reports

-(NEXSTAR) – CBS has pulled the season four finale of its drama series “FBI,” after a shooting at Robb Elementary School in Uvalde, Texas, left 18 students and one adult dead Tuesday afternoon.
+(NEXSTAR) – CBS has pulled the season four finale of its drama series “FBI,” after a shooting at Robb Elementary School in Uvalde, Texas, left 19 students and two adults dead Tuesday afternoon.

 The episode, previously scheduled to air Tuesday, featured a school shooting, Variety reports.